TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

    left-hand corner of the rectangle to be displayed in the pad.  *sminrow*, *smincol*, *smaxrow*, and *smaxcol* specify the edges of the rectangle to be displayed on the screen.
-The lower right-hand corner of the rectangle to be displayed in the pad is calculated from the screen coordinates, since the rectangles must be the same size.
+The lower right-hand corner of the rectangle to be displayed in the pad is calculated kutoka the screen coordinates, since the rectangles must be the same size.
 Both rectangles must be entirely contained within their respective structures.
 Negative values of *pminrow*, *pmincol*, *sminrow*, or *smincol* are treated as if they were zero.